mltframework/mlt_web/plugins/TransitionAffine.md

 title: Vertical alignment
 description:
-Set the vertical alignment within the geometry rectangle.
+Set the vertical alignment within the rectangle.
 type: string
 readonly: no
 required: no